COSC3020/quicksort-ClaytonBrown4741/README.md

 Please note that I used the following source in order to write this code:
 https://www.geeksforgeeks.org/iterative-quick-sort/
+I primarily used it in order to see how recursion could be implemented into an
+iterative fashion using a specially created stack, as that concept was fairly
+foreign to me before starting this exercise.
+However, I am no confident in my
+abilities to change code from recursive to iterative and vice-versa.
+In addition to this, I used the documentation for quicksort found in the slides
+in order to get me code to work properly.

 **ANSWER**:
 The code that I wrote for this assignment would have a worst case runtime of